Accelerated Gradient Methods for Sparse Statistical Learning with Nonconvex Penalties: The Accelerated Gradient Algorithm

 In Algorithm \ref{alg:Accelerated-Gradient-Algorithm}, ``smooth'' represents the updating formulas for smooth problems, and ``composite'' represents the update formulas for composite problems, and $\mathcal{P}$ is the proximal operator defined as:

 It is evident that the composite counter-part of the algorithm is the Moreau envelope smoothing of the simple nonconvex function; for this reason, in later analysis of the algorithm, we will use smooth updating formulas for the sake of parsimony.
 As an interpretation of the algorithm, $\left\{ \alpha_{k}\right\} $ controls the damping of the system, and $\omega_{k}$ controls the step size for the ``gradient correction'' update for momentum method.
-In what follows, $\Gamma_{k}$ is defined recursively as: In their paper, it has been proved that under conditions:
+In what follows, $\Gamma_{k}$ is defined recursively as: